How to make a mini wildlife pond

 Some people advise making sure that there is plenty of over-hanging vegetation for wee beasties to shelter in.
 Others say not to put ponds under trees or plants that shed their leaves.

 I have been told that I need pond liners with different levels because aquatic plants need to be planted at different depths.
 Some people also advise adding a fountain or pond pump to keep the water moving.

 If you have a small garden, then decide where your mini pond will go before buying it.
 Where it goes may affect the shape you buy.
 Jane Beedle only had a long, thin space for a pond so she made a container pond out of an old agricultural feed trough.

 Firstly, you need oxygenating plants.
 You also need plants that stick up, such as irises or equisetum, so that young dragonflies can crawl up them.

-Like my oak barrel, her tub is high, too.
-She suggests placing stones or bricks inside, so that creatures can climb out.
+If you have a high sided mini pond, place stones or bricks inside, so that creatures can climb out.
 And to help them get in, arrange different levels of pots around the mini-pond container.

 Oh dear, that reminds me that I was told that oak barrels once used for whisky might still have chemicals that might leach into the water….I am beginning to think I should call this post ‘How Not To Make a Mini Wildlife Pond.’